-On our first call (about 20 minutes), we will briefly talk through the process of counseling and ensure you are comfortable with moving forward before setting an appointment for your first counseling session.
-Sessions are available Tuesday, Wednesday and Friday, including late afternoons and some evenings.
+On the free phone consult (about 20 minutes), we will briefly talk through the process of counseling and ensure you are comfortable with moving forward before setting an appointment for your first counseling session.
 Each therapy session is scheduled for 50 minutes.
 As needed, longer sessions can be made available at a prorated fee.

 New client paperwork

 In order to best get to you know a little about your story, there is some initial paperwork to handle.
 All of the necessary paperwork is available to you online via the Client Portal once your first session is scheduled.
 It is very important that the initial paperwork is reviewed, understood and signed by you before we begin our counseling sessions.
 Any questions or concerns that you may have about the paperwork will be addressed in our first session.

 Investment, not payment